How do Chinese parents choose a name for their child?

 Changing your Chinese name

 Whatever you choose, don’t worry if you change your mind down the road.
-In Chinese culture there is much significance placed on a name.
-It can have an effect on your luck and destiny.
+In Chinese culture, names are very important and many believe names can have an effect on your luck and destiny.
 I have many Chinese friends who have actually changed their name in order to change their luck.
 Hopefully things work out and you don’t need to do that!

 In today’s sentence, we learn how to say “choosing a name” in Chinese.